newrelic/nri-kubernetes/windows/nri-kubernetes/README.md

 # nri-kubernetes - Windows Integration Build Automation

 This folder contains files and scripts used for automating the build process of the Kubernetes integration for Windows.
-These scripts are run via GitHub Actions and result in a Windows-compatible image for LTSC 2022.
+These scripts are run via GitHub Actions and result in Windows-compatible images for LTSC 2019 and LTSC 2022.

 The target Dockerhub repository is [newrelic/nri-kubernetes](https://hub.docker.com/r/newrelic/nri-kubernetes).
 We use a combined manifest to support both Windows and Linux images having the same image tag.